This post may contain affiliate links. For more information, read my disclosure policy.

 • Add gin, simple syrup, and lemon juice to a shaker filled with ice.
 Shake and then strain into glass.

 • Top with a few ounces champagne or sparkling wine.
-Garnish with a lemon twist.
+Garnish with a lemon twist and be sure to cheers.

 stemless champagne glass with sugared rim and drink inside and twist of lemon